 In more severe cases, especially in infants and young children, pertussis may require treatment in a hospital.
 In these cases, treatment may include IV fluids and medication, respiratory therapy, and other procedures as needed.

-If you have questions about the medical standards for diagnosing or treating pertussis, or want to know more about pertussis-related medical malpractice lawsuits, contact Birth Injury Guide today.
+If you have questions about the medical standards for diagnosing or treating pertussis, or want to know more about pertussis-related lawsuits, contact Birth Injury Guide today.
 Our medical malpractice and birth injury attorneys know all too well the devastating consequences of failed or delayed diagnosis.
-Learn more about your legal rights and options by filling out our online form.
+Learn more about your legal rights and options by calling us at 1-877-415-6603 or by filling out our online form.